Hydrology-IFH/roger/doc/_build/html/_sources/introduction/introduction.rst.txt

 Pre-configured model setups
 +++++++++++++++++++++++++++

-Roger supports a wide range of model configurations.
-Several setups are already implemented that highlight some of the capabilities of Roger, and that serve as a basis for users to set up their own configuration: :doc:`/reference/setup-gallery`.
+Roger supports a wide range of pre-configured models.
+Several setups are already implemented that highlight some of the capabilities of Roger, and that serve as a basis for users to set up their own configuration: :doc:`/reference/model-gallery`.

 Current limitations